Garmisch Partenkirchen Bavarian Alps, Germany Travel Guide

 Affordable accommodation and food choices.

-Limited dining experiences or premium attractions.
+Limited dining activities or premium attractions.

 Daily costs range from €100-€200.
 This encompasses a 3-star hotel or comfortable guesthouse, relaxed to mid-range restaurant meals, local transport with occasional taxi use, and admission fees to major attractions like the Zugspitze or museums.